 The rise of type foundries in the 1860s, created the availability of specimen books.
 This brought variety and convenience to business owners by introducing them to the variety of typefaces and wood engravings.
 Many designs on trade cards were non-pictorial, presenting only the message of the proprietor in ornamental lettering.
 If there was an engraving on the card, the engraver's name or initials were usually presented in the lower right hand corner or below the center of the card.

 The collection at AAS includes many examples of early trade cards from Paul Revere, James Turner, and Nathaniel Dearborn; but also some from less well-known names such as D.L.
 Glover and W.G.
 Mason.
-Because the collection is not catalogued, a list has been produced for improved access to the collection.
-Arranged alphabetically by business name; the list provides addresses, materials advertised, and descriptions of any pictorial vignettes, followed by some information on the engraving or sculpture from which the picture was taken.
+The Society holds 11,000 trade cards ranging in date from 1749 through 1900.